jeffboody/libai/readme.md

 algorithm works properly.
 In section 5.7.4, the e-book simply states that the weights should be initialized with small randomly choosen values.
+This simplistic approach avoids the symmetry problem which occurs when all weights are initialized to zero and the resulting partial deriviatives will be the same for every neuron during backpropagation.
+The bias weights on the other hand are typically initialized to zero as they are not impacted by the symmetry problem.
+Additional problems which can occur as the result of incorrect initialization including slow learning and divergence (e.g. the output grows to infinity).

-This simplistic approach addresses the symmetry problem however it can still lead to slow learning or divergence (e.g. the output grows to infinity) problems.
-The following weight initialization methods also depend on the activation function used.
+The following weight initialization methods are recommended depending on the desired activation function.

 Xavier Method